File

 ions Remove

-charge transfer Remove
+transfer of charge Remove

 electrostatic attraction Remove